tomjenningss/deploying-and-packaging-applications/README.md

 `<feature>mpHealth-2.2</feature>`

-Save the file `cmd + s` or `ctrl + s` on the server.xml, the OL terminal will update with the new changes.
+Save the file `CMD + s` or `CTRL + s` on the server.xml, the OL terminal will update with the new changes.

 When enabled, the `mpHealth` feature automatically adds a `/health` endpoint to the application.
 You can see the server being updated in the server log that’s displayed in your first shell session: